TrueSciPhi logo

 Themes and summary (AI-generated based on podcaster-provided show and episode descriptions):

-➤ applied philosophy bridging academia and public debate • ethics of victimhood and media narratives • humanitarian intervention and R2P • liberalism, Popper, open society backlash • regional inequality, class privilege • climate displacement law • just war morality • AI automation and work • space exploration ethics
+➤ applied philosophy and public policy • victimhood and media narratives • humanitarian intervention and R2P • open society and liberalism • regional development economics • class privilege • climate displacement law • ethics of war • automation/work futures • space exploration ethics

 Episodes: